View on GitHub

 Engine side: FO_NULLABLE macro

 Native methods declared with ///@ ExportMethod in ../Source/Scripting/ use the inverse-of-pointer-default macro FO_NULLABLE.
+The owning method files are mapped in ScriptMethodsMap.md.
 Defined as empty in ../Source/Essentials/BasicCore.h, it documents the nullability contract that codegen emits into the AS-side metadata.

 ///@ ExportMethod